Amazon automatically sends emails asking buyers to leave reviews and feedback. You do not have to do anything.

 We do not permit reviews or votes on the helpfulness of reviews that are posted in exchange for compensation of any kind, including any of the following:

-The reviewer owns the copyright of the review.
-You can ask for the reviewer's permission by responding to the review.
+No. The reviewer owns the copyright of the review.

 No. You may not write reviews about products you or your competitors sell.
 You should also ensure that your family members and employees comply with this requirement.